6 Key Elements to Success with Vegetable Gardening

 6. Harvesting

-Cool Season: It’s time to gather the bounty – when the root veggies’ rounded tops break through the soil, the leafy greens reach a desired size, and the broccoli, cauliflower, and Brussels sprouts reach their fullness.
-The best time to harvest is before the day warms up, and luckily, cool-season veggies can last in cool, moist conditions for two to four weeks.
-Please put them in reusable bags with water and leave one end open, or freeze them for even longer storage.
-Try canning or pickling carrots, beets, radishes, and turnips for a twist.
+It’s time to gather the bounty when root vegetables start to push their rounded tops above the soil, leafy greens reach your preferred size, and broccoli, cauliflower, or Brussels sprouts are fully developed.
+The best time to harvest cool-season crops is in the morning, before the day warms up.
+Most will store well in cool, moist conditions for 2 to 4 weeks.
+For extended storage, place them in reusable bags with a touch of water and leave one end open to maintain airflow.
+You can also freeze them—or try your hand at canning or pickling vegetables like carrots, beets, radishes, and turnips.

 You May Also Like…